janis-sijanovs/company-hw-scss/README.md

-# Magebit Task 1
+# Company Task 1

 Older Project

-Magebit Web Developer Test Task 1
+Web Developer Test Task 1

-This is task 1 of [Magebit Web Developer Test](Web%20Developer%20Test%20-%202021.pdf)
+This is task 1 of [Web Developer Test](Web%20Developer%20Test%20-%202021.pdf)

 To run the project: